 The pieces Sten builds are designed to delight and endure.
 It is his hope and motivation that his work will be enjoyed and used by generations to come.

 Hand Drawn, Hand Made.

 Working by hand allows for the maximum control and precision that is crucial at certain phases of the design and fabrication of a piece.
 Trained hands have the ability to detect and adapt to the irregularity of the material and achieve the fineness of detail with sharp tools and a judicious eye.
-As a result, every wood chip represents an intentional design decision by Sten.
+As a result, every wood chip represents an deliberate decision by Sten.

 Words from the maker: